MananManan/ACTInventoryTerminalClient/README.md

 Do `pip3 install pipenv` to get pipenv Python package manager and virtualenv program.

-`cd` into a folder in the terminal where you would like to store the project files
+In the terminal, `cd` into a folder where you would like to store the project files

 Do `git clone https://github.com/neuroevolutus/ACTInventoryTerminalClient.git`